TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

 Importantly, both TelstraSuper and Aware Super have many shared values, including a strong focus on long-term performance, member engagement, personalised service, guidance and financial advice.

-Once the merger is complete, TelstraSuper members will become members of Aware Super, resulting in a combined fund that is expected to manage around $237 billion for around 1.3 million Australians.[M7]
+Now the merger is complete, TelstraSuper members have become members of Aware Super, resulting in a combined fund that is expected to manage around $237 billion for around 1.3 million Australians.[M7]

 Aware Super started as First State Super in 1992, looking after the retirement savings of NSW government employees.
 This gave them a deep appreciation of the importance of frontline workers like nurses, teachers and police, as well as an understanding of their retirement needs.
 Over the years, they’ve successfully brought together members from different funds through mergers: Health Super in 2011, VicSuper in 2020, followed by WA Super later that year.